UthsavShetty/Hybrid-Data-Integration---INFO-7374/README.md

 ## NYCOpenData-Profiling-Analysis

-Data Profiling, Quality and Analysis on public dataset on NYCOpenData.
+Data Profiling, Quality and Analysis on public dataset on NYCOpenData using Alteryx & Talend Data Profiling Tool

 ## Dataset